martinnss/spik_android/.github/instructions/main_considerations.instructions.md

 Other good practices:
 * This is my backend URL:  "https://us-central1-spik-backend.cloudfunctions.net/articles". never remove /articles from the code.
+* do not create summary documents